 This is but one Royal Park I have named, you have so many to choose from, Hyde Park, Green Park, St James Park, Regent’s Park, Richmond Park, Victoria Park, Kensington Gardens and Hampstead Heath.
 I bet you didn’t realise how super green London really is.
 Enjoy nature with a picnic, stroll or just relax and soak up the atmosphere.

 If you’re a follower of my social media you’ll no doubt know that I’m extremely fond of the Tate Modern in London.
 I love mooching around the exhibits and I’m slowly teaching my mini-mes the wonderful art of mooching around a gallery too.
 Housed in the shell of the Bankside Power Station and designed by Sir Giles Gilbert Scott, who incidentally also gave us the red phone box.
 This humongous building is home to the Turbine Hall, a space filled with a giant sculpture every six months by a different artist.
 The rest of the rooms show contemporary art from 1900 onwards.

-Since the opening of the new wing The Switch house, there is even more to see and do.
+Since the opening of the new Switch House wing, there is even more to see and do.
 The views from the top floor are absolutely incredible.
-You can read my review here.

 Again this is merely one of the amazing galleries on offer, other favourites of mine include The National Portrait Gallery, The Saatchi Gallery and The Tate Britain.

 Every Sunday Columbia Road transforms into a bustling collection of vibrant colours, bartering banter and floral smells.
 Open from 8am – 3pm, you can find an array of flowers, plants, shrubs and bulbs.
 There are plenty of coffee shops, vintage clothing and antique shops nearby to keep your wandering feet, eyes and tummies busy.
 If you get there towards the end of the day there are plenty of bargains to be had too with bunches being flogged for a fiver or less.